-On April 15, 2018, Tokyo’s Disneyland’s year-long 35th-anniversary celebration kicked off and “Dreaming Up!,” a new daytime parade, made its official debut at the park.
+On April 15, 2018, a new daytime parade, “Dreaming Up,” made its official debut at Tokyo Disneyland as the park’s year-long 35th-anniversary celebration began.
 This parade replaced the long-running “Happiness Is Here,” which started out as the park’s 30th-anniversary parade.

 Big-time, U.S.-based Disney blogs like WDW News Today and Disney Tourist Blog were on the frontlines for the earliest run-throughs of the parade, having descended on Tokyo in the days leading up to April 15.
 Incidentally, that day was a rainy Sunday—not the best parade weather.
-Since we didn’t want to contend with the crowds of opening week, my significant other and I opted to wait until ten days later before we ventured into the park.
+Since we didn’t want to contend with the opening-week crowds, my significant other and I opted to wait until ten days later before we ventured into the park.

 The weather on April 24 wasn’t much better (they didn’t coin that phrase “April showers” for nothing), but we happened to get lucky and win the lottery for the parade viewing area.
-This enabled us to get front-row seats for “Dreaming Up!” without having to stake out a spot on the ground hours beforehand.
+This enabled us to get front-row seats for “Dreaming Up” without having to stake out a spot on the ground hours beforehand.